-Figure 1.1: The Extract Superclass refactoring, with united interfaces.
+Figure 1.1: The Extract Superclass refactoring

-to what construct in the program.
-For even trying to perform one of these complex task manually, one would have to be very confident on the existing test suite (see section 1.12 on the next page).
+Take for instance the renaming of classes, methods and fields.
+For complex programs these refactorings are almost impossible to get right.
+Attacking them with textual search and replace, or even regular expressions, will fall short on these tasks.
+Then it is crucial to have proper tool support that can perform them automatically.
+Tools that can parse source code and thus have semantic knowledge about which occurrences of which names belong to what construct in the program.
+For even trying to perform one of these complex task manually, one would have to be very confident on the existing test suite (see section 1.12 on page 13).